 When Marvel made Ant-Man, they made a bold decision to not focus on the original version of the character, Hank Pym.
 Instead, they chose to focus on the lesser-known Scott Lang.
 Hank Pym was still in the film, played by Michael Douglas, but one of the most infamous moments from his comic history was unsurprisingly left out.
 Out of everything he has done, the comic book version of Pym is perhaps most remembered for hitting his wife Janet out of anger.
 It's been an unfortunate stigma on the character since it happened, and while the movie mentioned that Pym had a temper, it never suggested that he resorted to domestic abuse.

-Civil War's Inciting Incident
+57 people just voted on Civil War's Inciting Incident

 In Captain America: Civil War, the plot really kicks into high gear after one of the Avengers' missions go horribly awry.
 Scarlet Witch turns Crossbones into a human grenade and sends him flying into a building filled with civilians.
 This event (adding on the collateral damage caused by the other movies) is what leads to the idea of government registration.
 In the actual comic, the inciting incident is much more brutal.